Scroll Top

 The organization of health services is one of our main areas of interest.
 This includes both efforts at strengthening different building blocks of the health system as well as the studying different aspect of health program implementation.
 In all these studies we take what is called a “ health systems approach.”

 A good example of a health systems approach to look at one specific health programme is the case study that was done for the State Human Rights Commission in Maharashtra in 2018.
 Case Study: The full report is presented here.
-“An Enquiry into Deaths of Newborns in Nashik , 2018 Presented to Department of Public Health April 6th 2018 On the directions of State Human Rights Commission By team of Prof T Sundararaman and others>” .
-This is an useful case study to teach a systems approach to assessing a public health program/problem.
+An Enquiry into Deaths of Newborns in Nashik , 2018 Presented to Department of Public Health April 6th 2018 On the directions of State Human Rights Commission By team of Prof T Sundararaman and others .
+This is a useful case study to teach a systems approach to assessing a public health program/problem.

 We will be adding more such problem-solving studies over the coming few months.

-Another interesting case study, is “ Case Study Access to Diagnostics Services in Public Health Sector, Maharashtra” ( T. Sundararaman et al ) that was presented in a workshop.
+Another interesting case study, is Case Study Access to Diagnostics Services in Public Health Sector, Maharashtra ( T. Sundararaman et al ) that was presented in a workshop.
 This was an enquiry into how this recent form of public private partnerships was working out.
 Presented in Workshop on Universal Access to Diagnostics under NHM organized with NHSRC, it was ,used to inform policy, it was never formally published.

 Another publication of interest- again approaching child health with a systems approach is the paper Role of district health management teams in child health strategies.
-(Tanya Doherty et al)

-Resilient Health Systems and Pandemic Preparedness- Covid learnings
+Resilient Health Systems and Pandemic Preparedness

 One aspect of health systems is this and a number of recent publications on the Covid pandemic discuss this.